Company logo | Codica

 These two design aspects, user interface (UI) and user experience (UX), are the pillars of smooth flow and customer engagement.
 It should be easy for customers to find and reach elements on the screen.
 For this, follow several fundamental principles:

 • Choose conventional element placement.
-For example, the navigation bar is expected to be in the upper right corner.
+For example, the navigation bar is expected to be in the upper right corner, whereas the most important buttons should be easy to reach.

-• Make clickable elements large and separate them with whitespace to avoid unwanted clicks.
-Google recommends that the width and height of clickable elements make at least 48dp.
+• Make clickable elements stand out and separate them with whitespace to avoid unwanted clicks.
+Google recommends that the width and height of clickable elements should be at least 48dp.

 • Select a font size that is readable on mobile screens.
-For example, Apple allows the text font to be between 14pt to 19 pt.
+For example, Apple’s Human Interface Guidelines suggest that the text font should be between 14pt and 19pt.

 Make elements thumb-friendly